sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 ## Its causes and indications:-

-  If persons of low digestive power happen to take, generally, articles of food-stuff, injurious by combination (see page 9, Vol. IV), resort to unhealthy activities (such as physical and mental exercise in excess, sleeping in day-time, keeping late hours at night), remain idle, take physical exercise (without rest for the prescribed period of forty-eight minutes, at least) just after taking food cooked or mixed with fatty [substance,](# " *Physical excercise is ordinarily beneficial to those who take fatty food.
-What is objectionable is taking physical exercise before the fat is digested, partially at least.
-Physical exercise increases va yu which evaporates the fat if undigested.") the a'ma or undigested part of the chyle is carried away by the v'ayu or wind (growing increasingly in the stomach in the shape of gas due to fermentation of food) and deposit at places where phlegm is accumulated.
+  If persons of low digestive power happen to take, generally, articles of food-stuff, injurious by combination (see page 9, Vol. IV), resort to unhealthy activities (such as physical and mental exercise in excess, sleeping in day-time, keeping late hours at night), remain idle, take physical exercise (without rest for the prescribed period of forty-eight minutes, at least) just after taking food cooked or mixed with fatty substance,[^26] the a'ma or undigested part of the chyle is carried away by the v'ayu or wind (growing increasingly in the stomach in the shape of gas due to fermentation of food) and deposit at places where phlegm is accumulated.
 The a'ma is thus putrefied in contact with the phlegm and is then carried through the arteries.
 This makes the a'ma again come in contact with va'yu, pittam, and kapha, and turn more putrefied.
 It pollutes, then, the fluid-carrying passages, assumes various colours, turns slippery, and causes weakness and heaviness of the heart, It is the root-cause of several diseases, and is not easily to be destroyed.
 In case the two things stated above, viz. a'ma and va'ya, get turbulent, they simultaneously enter into the inner part of the hip-joint or causes numbness in some parts of the body, giving rise to what is called a'maba'ta or rheumatism.
 The following are the general symptoms of rheumatism :- pain in the body, aversion to food, thirst, lethargy, heaviness of the body, fever, constant pain in the waist, swelling of the joints, inability to stand up and move properly, and especially, loss of power of digestion.
 It is most painful in its malignant state.
 In proportion to its virulence, it causes pain accompanied with swelling in the arms, feet, head, heels, hip-joints, and the knee-joints.
 These parts ache bitterly as after scorpionbite.
 The following also are the symptoms of this disease in its malignant state :-weakness of digesting power, discharge of water through the mouth and the nostrils, aversion to food, heaviness of the limbs, loss of enthusiasm, insipidity of taste, heating sensation, profuseness of urine, hardness of the abdomen, colic pain, reverse in the time of sleep. (i.e. sleepiness in day time, and want of sleep at night), thirst, vomiting, vertigo, swoon, pain in the heart, constipation, inertness, rumbling noise in the intestines, a'na'ha (see page 386, vol. IV), and other painful symptoms.

+[^26]: " *Physical excercise is ordinarily beneficial to those who take fatty food.
+What is objectionable is taking physical exercise before the fat is digested, partially at least.
+Physical exercise increases va yu which evaporates the fat if undigested."

   In a'maba'ta, predominanee of pittam, va'yu, and kapha causes, respectively:- (a) sensation of heat and redness of the skin, (b) colic pain, and (c) numbness, heaviness, and itches.